talonhub/community/core/contacts/README.md

 This directory provides a versatile `<user.prose_contact>` capture that can be used to insert names and email addresses using a suffix.
-The contact list may be provided through `contacts.json` in this directory, `contacts.csv` in the settings directory, or both.
+The contact list may be provided in the private directory via the `contacts.json` file, the `contacts.csv` file, or both.

 Here is an example contacts.json: